 During Level II a student who was on probation at Level I can only have one more probation.

-5.5.2 Probation in the Master of Theological Studies and Master in Pastoral Studies Programs: After the first 12 hours, the MA student must have a cumulative GPA of 2.3.
+5.5.2 Probation in the MTS and MPS Programs: After the first 12 hours, the MTS student must have a cumulative GPA of 2.3.
 A cumulative GPA below 2.3 places a student on probation.

 After being placed on probation, the student must raise his/her cumulative GPA to a 2.3 or higher within the next 10 hours of course work.
 Failure to do this results in academic dismissal.

 5.5.3 Probation: Students in the M.T.S/M.P.S and M.Div. programs can only be on probation twice during their degree program.
 Dismissal from the program occurs at the third probation.